vfarcic/docker-flow/articles/proxy.md

 The problem is that Docker Compose always expects a fixed number as the parameter.
 I found this very limiting when dealing with production deployments.
 In many cases, we do not want to need to know how many instances are already running but, simply, send a signal to increase (or decrease) the capacity by some factor.
 For example, we might have an increase in traffic and want to increase the capacity by three instances.
 Similarly, if the demand for some service decreases, we might want the number of running instances to decrease as well and, in that way, free resources for other services and processes.
 This necessity is even more evident when we move towards autonomous and automated [Self-Healing Systems](http://technologyconversations.com/2016/01/26/self-healing-systems/) where human interactions are reduced to a minimum.

+On top of the lack of relative scaling, *Docker Compose* does not know how to maintain the same number of running instances when a new container is deployed.

 Proxy Reconfiguration After The New Release Is Tested
 -----------------------------------------------------